Course Scheduling Information

 Semester Load

 Undergraduate Students - Eighteen (18) credit hours during the fall and spring semesters is considered a full load.
 Twelve (12) credit hours during the summer term is considered a full load.
-Graduate Students - Nine (9) credit hours during the fall and spring semesters is considered a full load.
-Six (6) credit hours during the summer term is considered a full load.
+Graduate Students - Nine (9) credit hours during the fall, spring and summer semester is considered a full load.
 Any student requesting more than the maximum hours must meet the criteria for an overload.
 The request must be approved by the academic advisor, department chairperson, and Provost prior to enrollment.

-A student must obtain the overload form from his/her advisor at the time they discuss the student’s schedule.
+A student must obtain the overload form from their advisor at the time they discuss their course schedule.
 Once the overload form is signed by the advisor and the department chairperson, the student should carry the overload request form to the Registrar’s Office.

 Tuition & Fees